-- 1.1 This application seeks planning consent for the construction of a two-storey attached dwelling on land at no. 84 East Road in West Drayton - 1.2 By way of background the following planning history is relevant to the site:
+1.1 This application seeks planning consent for the erection of a two-storey 2-bed attached dwelling with associated parking and amenity space on land at no. 84 East Road in West Drayton and is a resubmission following the refusal of application 31005/APP/2024/1086 on 16th July 2024.